envisioning/vocab/vocab/knowledge-graph.md

 ---
 category: DATA, ARCH
+generality:
+- 0.825
+- 0.83
+- 0.835
+- 0.845
+- 0.85
+- 0.855
+- 0.86
 slug: knowledge-graph
 summary: Organizes and represents data as an interconnected network of entities (such as objects, events, concepts) and their relationships.
 title: Knowledge Graph
 ---